 Remove dough, turn and fold again, and place it back in the bowl, seam-side up.
 Let rise for another 2 hours.
-TIP: I do this right over the bowl my hands oiled from the dough, which is usually enough - add more oil to your hands if needed.
+TIP: I do this right over the bowl with my hands oiled from the dough, which is usually enough - add more oil to your hands if needed.

 After the second rise, place a square of parchment on a cookie sheet, sprinkle the dough with flour and gently shape the dough into a ball or oval (using lots of flour, as the dough is moist) and set on the parchment.
 Shape it in your hands right over the parchment.
 I often flour my fingers after setting on the parchment and use my fingers to push the edges under the loaf to get the shape I want and make it more compact.
 Make sure there's a good coating of flour on the top, as this will make slicing the top later easier.
 TIP: I often shape the dough in a small skillet to keep the edges from spreading as much as a cookie sheet.

 To Bake with a Dutch Oven: While the shaped dough is resting, set an empty enameled cast iron dutch oven into a cold oven and turn heat to 450 degrees (alternately, you can use a baking stone), and set the timer for 40 minutes.

 When the timer goes off, slash the top of the loaf with a serrated knife (in 2-3 places) and transfer it to the hot pot (or stone) by holding the edges of the parchment to gently lower into the pot (the bread will bake while on the parchment).

 Replace the hot lid and bake for 12-15 minutes.
 Remove the lid and continue baking for another 13-15 minutes, until golden brown.